zezuelde/Ace-Combat-Open-Library/README.md

 You can either email the following: zezuely10@gmail.com and ask to be added to become a contributor OR the latter; email the stuff you've ripped/found and I can commit it into the main branch itself (you can ask for credit or no credit, your choice)

-> Where can I more of these libraries?
+> Where can I find more of these libraries?

   Either checking my profile and going into the **Repositories** tab or going into this repostiorys wiki which is [here](https://github.com/zezuelde/Ace-Combat-Open-Library/wiki/Other-Libraries--And-Extras)